-Subject Area Health & Physical Education Length 1 semester

-This subject aims to provide students with the opportunity to pursue their interest, knowledge and skills in an array of chosen sports.
-Students explore the central concept of 'what makes a good coach' and will investigate psychology concepts, coaching styles, program and session planning.
-They will also learn how various athletes are best catered to from beginner to elite athletes to people with a variety of abilities and disabilities.
-During practical lessons students will explore the role of a coach and official within modified and authentic sporting contexts.

-- Certificate III in Fitness - Certificate II in Sport & Recreation

-- Develop effective leadership skills and communication in sporting contexts - Explore individual characteristics and how these are met through successful planning - Create coaching programs and sessions for a variety of athletes - Investigate movement concepts and how these can improve performance - Learn to respond creatively to game scenarios through communication techniques or tactics and strategy - Learn key skills and administration needed to be a coach and/or official.

-- Create and deliver coaching sessions in a positive team environment - Plan a sporting event for specific athletes.

-Students who have a passion for exercise and sport and wish to learn more about coaching roles and leadership skills.

-Sports Coaching, Group Fitness Instructor, Health and Nutrition, Sports Officiating, Outdoor Recreation Instructor, Sports Administration, Sports First Aid.

-Student supplied laptop, stationery and sports uniform; College supplied learning materials.
+Subject Area Health & Physical Education Length 1 semester chosen sports.
+Students e coaching styles, program to elite athletes to peopl vide students with the opportunity to pursue their intere explore the central concept of 'what makes a good coach' and and session planning.
+They will also learn how various ath e with a variety of abilities and disabilities.
+During practica thin modified and authentic sporting contexts. nd will investig letes are best cate psychology concepts, catered to from beginner ents will explore the role Pathways to Senior Certificate III in Fitness SA Hd Subjects Certificate II & III in Sport & Recreation (Hd Learning experiences Students will: Develop effective leadership skills and communicati Explore individual characteristics and how these are Create coaching programs and sessions for a variety Investigate movement concepts and how these can Learn to respond creatively to game scenarios throug and strategy Learn key skills and administration needed to be a communication scenarios. met through of athletes improve perfo gh communica successful planning ormance tion techniques or tactics Assessment Students will:Create and deliver coaching sessions in a positive teaPlan a sporting event for specific athletes. am environme nt This subject caters to Students who have a passion for exercise and sport and v and leadership skills. wish to learn m nore about coaching roles Career Aspirations Sports Coaching, Group Fitness Instructor, Health and Recreation Instructor, Sports Administration, Sports Firs orts Officiating, Outdoor Resources required Student supplied laptop, stationery and sports uniform; College suppli ed learning materials.